Using OIDC

 }

-Note: "picture" is currently not the actually link to the user's profile picture in app but a generated avatar based on name and should not be used
+Note: "picture" is currently not the actual link to the user's profile picture in app but a generated avatar based on name and should not be used

 Custom Claims